 - Developed new generations of PGMs with enhanced accuracy, standoff, and adverse weather capabilities

 Although a number of these new-generation precision munitions are entering production, as of late 1998 only relatively trivial numbers were actually available for combat.
 While tens of thousands of these weapons are slated for delivery over the coming decade, no more than a few dozen were combat ready.

 Beginning in the mid-1980s, the Air Force and Navy began development of "next generation" weapons to fulfill the shortcomings of the earlier weapons.
-All of these are now in development, or in the initial stages of production.

 - Joint Stand-off Weapon (JSOW) is an adverse-weather, short-range, stand-off anti-armor/SEAD dispenser weapon.
 A small number of these weapons became operational with the Navy in December 1997.

 - Joint Direct Attack Munition (JDAM) is an Inertial Navigation System (INS)/GPS guidance tail kit that converts dumb bombs into accurate adverse-weather capable weapons.
 JDAM was certified as operational capable on the B-2 in July 1997, and achieved operational status with other selected Air Force units in late 1998, including Limited Initial Operational Capability which was achieved on the B-52 in December 1998.
 JDAM modification kits will be installed on an initial block of seven B-1B bombers by January 1999.

 - Wind Corrected Munitions Dispenser (WCMD) provides a similar capability for cluster munition dispensers.
 Achieving an accuracy of less then 30 feet in tests, the munition was expected to enter general service by April 1999 following approval on 03 August 1998 for initial production.
 WCMD Limited Initial Operational Capability was achieved on the B-52 in November 1998.